CheeseLee888/AstronomyImageSR/README.md

 - Custom loss functions: `WeightedMSELoss`, `WeightedMAELoss`
 - Evaluation metrics: SSIM, Selective SSIM (SSSIM)

-## TO DO
+# TO DO
-For codes in SRCNN folder:
-1. cater more image formats (such as tiff);
-2. optimize the structure of all these codes
-3. add some reasonable notes and markdowns
+Add some documentation and notes for easy use by others